 (Nandu Kulambu, South Indian Style Crab Curry)

 This Kerala style spicy crab curry is made with roaste coconut, peppercorns, garlic, cumin and chillies.
-It is one of the common ways of making crab in the South.
+It is one of the common ways of making crab in the South, Kerala and parts of Tamilnadu too.
 It uses tamarind which gives that sourness along with the spiciness.
 The addition of black pepper gives that additional punch to the gravy.
 This tasty and spicy nandu curry goes well with plain rice.

 There are many other ways in which crab curry is made in the South which I will be sharing one by one.
 On a cold or rainy day, spicy crab curry with some white rice tastes excellent.
 It is also recommended for people suffering from common cold.
 Rasam along with this makes the meal complete.
 I like to prepare crab curry on weekends for lunch so that I can peacefully sit and break open the crab shells.
 I am sure you will be licking your fingers at the end.
 So here is the recipe.